Dan Tapiero on the inevitability of central bank digital currencies

-Dan Tapiero, founder of DTAP Capital and 10T Holdings, joined Opto Sessions last week to discuss all things blockchain, including the prospect of central bank digital currencies.
+Dan Tapiero, founder, CEO, CIO and managing partner of 1RoundTable Partners & 10T Holdings, joined Opto Sessions last week to discuss all things blockchain, including the prospect of central bank digital currencies.
 While some investors see these as a negative development, Tapiero views them as part of a “natural progression” of the digital asset ecosystem.

 Central banks are gearing up towards issuing their own digital currencies.
 At the end of May, the Central Bank of Brazil selected 14 partner institutions to pilot its central bank digital currency (CBDC), while China and India are also undertaking their own trials.